 Taxed at the fund level.
 Capital gains and business income are taxed according to applicable rates, often making them less tax-efficient.

 AIFs cater to a niche audience—those seeking differentiated returns through alternative asset classes.
-Let’s explore who they’re best suited for.
+These are typically considered by:

 Investors with a long-term horizon and high-risk tolerance